How to Reset WordPress Admin Password on Localhost

 click on the Go button at the bottom to save your changes.

 Congratulation!
-You have reset the password and can login to your WordPress site on localhost using the new updated password.
+You have reset WordPress username and password from the database and can login to your WordPress site on localhost using the newly updated password.